CreeperHK/flask-supermarket/readme.md

 # Disclaimer:
-This program is not for commercial use.
+This program is for academic use only.
 Please be responsible for any legal issues during use.
-In addition, some of the pictures in the program come from the Internet.
-If there are any copyright issues, please contact me immediately.
-I will remove the relevant content immediately after receiving the message.
+In addition, some of the pictures in this program come from the Internet.
+This program is using Azure, AWS or Google Cloud may not suitable for this program.

 # Flask Supermarket Application